apache/mynewt-blinky/README.md

 core of the OS.
 In order to update the tadpole repository, the make\_tadpole script must be run:

     $ cd larva;
- $ ./scripts/make\_tadpole --dir . --tadpole\_dir ../tadpole
+    $ ./scripts/hatch\_tadpole.sh ~/dev/larva ~/dev/tadpole

-Where ../tadpole is the checked out git repository where tadpole exists.
+Where ~/dev/larva is your larva directory, and ~/dev/tadpole is your tadpole directory.

 ## Discussion